robin-raymond/zax.io/basics.md

 ### Intrinsic system literals

-Literals are any constant literal value that requires compile time conversion from the input value to the underlying `type`.
+Literals are any constant literal value that requires compile-time conversion from the input value to the underlying `type`.

 Normal strings are enclosed with single quotes `'string'`, or double quotes `"string"`.
 The difference between single and double quote is merely symantec with the single quote being used as the preferred convention.
-Any escape sequencing interpretation performed inside any literal is entirely dependent on the type of a literal used where both single and double quotes utilize the same escaping interpretation logic for a given literal `type`.
+Any escape sequencing interpretation performed inside any literal is entirely dependent on the type of a literal used where both single and double quotes utilize the same escaping interpretation logic for a given literal type.
 Literals are not required to support any escape sequences at all.
 The default `ascii` string type is applied to strings when a literal type is not specified, and no previous literal type declaration is being continued.

 The type of a literal is prefixed before the value contained in single (`'`) or double (`"`) quotes.
 The language has support for some built-in literal types such as `a`, `ascii`, `utf8`, `c`, `w`, `unicode`, `b64`, `b`, `h` and others.
-The language is flexible and new compile time literals can be added to the language.
+The language is flexible and new compile-time literals can be added to the language.
 A literal type specification is done by a literal type prefix before a value (`type'value'`).
 A single quote (`'`) can be embedded into a literal value by utilizing double quotes (`""`) around a literal's value and double quotes can be embedded into a literal value by using single quotes, e.g. `c'"'` and `c"'"`.

 Literals can be extended across multiple lines using the continuation operator `\` and can interchange between using the single quote (`'`) and the double quote (`"`) as needed.
-The declaration of a prefixed literal type is only required initially when specifying a non-default literal type, or when the literal type's encoding changes (e.g. embedded specific wide character by specifying its hex value inside a wide character string would require a `w` literal prefix to be re-declared after using a `h` literal prefix when part of the same string literal sequence).
+The declaration of a prefixed literal type is only required initially when specifying a non-default literal type, or when the literal type's encoding changes, or when a new separate literal value is being declared.
+For example, embedding a specific wide character by specifying its hex value inside a wide character string would require a `w` literal prefix to be re-declared after using a `h` literal prefix when part of the same string literal sequence.

+String literals have additional logic once a literal is resolved.
+If a string literal resolves followed by any other literal value that resolves to a number or another string then a compiler will merge the result into into a single string sequence.
+A number after a string literal will cause the number to be converted to a character code within the string's supported character value range.

 ````zax
 // import the module system literals into the global namespace